 Sustainable living tips

-Do you aspire to eco-friendly living?
-Liveability provides oodles of resources to help make it happen.
+Aspiring for eco-friendly living?
+Liveability provides plenty of resources to help make it happen.

 Founded by the LJ Hooker Liveability Real Estate team, liveability.com.au evolved from a collaborative community supported by some of Australia’s leading design and building industry bodies, organisations and local councils.
 Spearheaded by Cecille Weldon, head of Liveability Real Estate, the website empowers people with all the information they need to create their ‘best’ home: healthy, efficient, comfortable and connected to the community.

 “There is a misconception that a sustainable lifestyle is too expensive, too hard and too time consuming, but the opposite is true,” Cecille says.
 “Liveability is simple and optimistic.”